tharunteja2009/resume-job-matcher/README.md

 🔸 1.
 Clarify Data Flow Between Agents

 Right now it’s implicit — make it explicit how agents communicate or pass data:
-	•	Do they share context via mem0?
+	•	Do they share context via ChromaDB?
 	•	Are you chaining them in a custom workflow or orchestrated via AutoGen’s GroupChat?

 📌 Recommendation: Define Agent Communication Flow, e.g.,